Akshaj000/amfoss-tasks/task-01/README.md

-Ok wait whats this task....i just blindly followed the [this](https://github.com/amfoss/star-me) instruction.

-oh..yeah i was just starring FOSS@Amrita Projects but where is it...how do i access it ?
-It was fun watching it run tho.

-Oh i see now...i had all these resources and i never knew , my bad.
+Yeah it was fun watching the code run.
+This script starred all  the amfoss repositories for me.